A Flexible Curriculum

 All ILR undergraduates have the same major: Industrial and Labor Relations

 ILR's curriculum balances structure and flexibility.
 All students take required courses that introduce them to organizational psychology, economics, labor history, statistics, management and law.
-Each student tailors the curriculum to individual interests by selecting electives from ILR's six departments and Cornell's other colleges and schools.
+Each student tailors the curriculum to individual interests by selecting electives from ILR's five departments and Cornell's other colleges and schools.

 No two students have identical academic programs.
 While ILR sets well-defined guidelines, you will have the freedom to make the program your own by drawing on the diversity of courses offered and pursuing a range of internship, independent research, and study abroad opportunities.